-This subclause may cover other technical guarantees such as vibration 1), noise 2), fluctuations of pressure and power and behaviour of protective coatings.
-If guaranteed limits for vibration are specified by the Employer or agreed upon by the parties to the contract, reference should be made to IEC 60994, which gives guidelines for measurement procedures.
+This subclause may cover other technical guarantees such as vibration, fluctuations of pressure and power and behaviour of protective coatings.

+If guaranteed limits for vibration are specified by the Employer or agreed upon by the parties to the contract, reference should be made to IEC 60994 which gives guidance for measurement procedures.